 You can also contact us at sales@tgrmn.com.
 We will be happy to re-send your registration key.

-Your order will be fulfilled by Atlantic Coast SWREG, the oldest on-line software store in the world.
+Your order will be fulfilled by Digital River MyCommerce, a leader in digital commerce.
 Your order is fully guaranteed.

 This is a Visual Basic script which sends an e-mail notification after a profile run.
 You can install this script by following the 5 easy steps below: